 the names of the files that will be imported as an image stack.

-The main file format used by ilastik is HDF5.
+The main file formats used by ilastik are HDF5 and N5.
 Files with extensions

-ilp (ilastik project files) will be recognized as HDF5.
+ilp (ilastik project files) will be recognized as HDF5, folders with a

 Widely used image formats such as